random2haju/cidr_filter/README.md

 - add possibility include more than one range

 # How to use
 Requires "pandas" and "netaddr" modules.
+Make sure that the column of IP addresses in your source file is named as "remote_address"

 Current configuration is exluding selected CIDR ranges addresses from end result.
 You can change in row 48 "right_only" to "both".